danielvartan/mastersthesis/README.md

 <td width="50%">

-The thesis was developed in the Graduate Program in Modeling Complex Systems
+This thesis was developed in the Graduate Program in Modeling Complex Systems
 (<a href="https://www.prpg.usp.br/pt-br/faca-pos-na-usp/programas-de-pos-graduacao/621-modelagem-de-sistemas-complexos">PPG-SCX</a>)
-at the University of São Paulo (<a href="https://www5.usp.br/">USP</a>), under the supervision of
+at the University of São Paulo (<a href="https://www5.usp.br/">USP</a>) under the supervision of
 <a href="https://orcid.org/0000-0001-6783-6695">Prof. Dr. Camilo
 Rodrigues Neto</a>.